BoPann/bo-cyber-logbook/mid-review.md

+Today marks my halfway point in the SOC Level 1 certification course. 🎉

-I once got into the trap of chasing the percentage.
-I use that as a evaluation of what I have learned.
-But quickly I realzed this is not feasible and, of course, not a effective indicator of progress.
+I once fell into the classic trap of chasing percentages.
+I treated them like a report card for my learning.
+Turns out, that’s not only unrealistic but also a pretty terrible way to measure real progress.

-The real progress comes from the "struggling" which can often feel long and exhausting.
-But the "ah-ha" moment is when the real progress comes in.

-The most difficult part, honestly, is not "knowing" the knowledge, but being able to articulate my thought and being able to explain a concept in details.
-It's about connecting the dots and making sense of it.
+Real progress lives in the  struggle - the long, exhausting “why is my brain buffering right now?” phase.
+You sit there confused… and then suddenly, out of nowhere, the **ah-ha moment** hits.
+That’s when everything clicks and you realize, “Ohhh… so _that’s_ what they meant.”

+Honestly, the hardest part isn’t  knowing the material.
+It’s being able to clearly explain it.
+Putting thoughts into words, connecting the dots, and making the whole picture actually make sense - that’s the real challenge.

+### Learning 3 highlights

+- SIEM tools like **Kibana** and **Splunk** (especially Splunk), plus network traffic analysis with Wireshark
+- Using tools to analyze data and detect threats such as data exfiltration and MITM attacks
+- Analyzing cybersecurity events using frameworks like MITRE, UKC, and the Pyramid of Pain